balazon/MNIST_CPP/README.md

 	std::ofstream myfile;
 	myfile.open("weights.txt");

 	// To save layer weights, you can call saveThetas function with an ofstream file object as parameter
 	// The weights will be written out as matrices separated by comma and space, row by row nn.saveThetas(myfile);
 	myfile.close();

+	std::ofstream file;
+	file.open("firstlayer.txt");

 	// To save the first layer in an n rows by m columns rearrangement with each neuron's weights as a 2d picture
-	// that can be copied in excel to visualize, use the function saveFirstLayerVisualization std::ofstream file;
+	// that can be copied in excel to visualize, use the function saveFirstLayerVisualization nn.saveFirstLayerVisualization(file, 10, 20, 28, 28);
-	file.open("firstlayer.txt");
-	nn.saveFirstLayerVisualization(file, 10, 20, 28, 28);
 	file.close();

 	printf("NN predict\n");

 	// p contains the neural network's predicted labels Matrix p = nn.predict(Xtest);

-	//Test accuracy is achieved by comparing the predicted labels to the test labels
+	// Test accuracy is achieved by comparing the predicted labels to the test labels
 	// which is a column matrix with 0's and 1's in it (1 when the prediction matched the test)
 	// and then you take the average from those values using meanAllM printf("Test accuracy: %f\n", meanAllM(p == ytest));